safaris since 1995

 Hot and humid all year round.
 May to September is the dry season.
 If you are visiting Gabon, it is best to use conditions here as a guideline, as the climate of São Tomé is similar and activities here do not depend as strongly on the time of year.

 Why go to São Tomé

-Perfect for ending a primate safari in Gabon with, São Tomé makes a great conclusion to a Bush and Beach safari – it’s a marvellous combination to be able to end a trek through the rainforest with a luxurious lazy few days on the various beaches of a tropical island!
+The perfect spot for a few days following a mainland safari - São Tomé makes a great conclusion to a Bush and Beach safari - it’s a marvellous combination to be able to end a trek through the rainforest with a luxurious lazy few days on the various beaches of a tropical island!